Kenneth Burke: Personal history

-His work on criticism was a driving force for placing him back into the university spotlight.
+His work on criticism was a driving force in placing him back in the academic spotlight.
 As a result, he was able to teach and lecture at various colleges, including Bennington College, while continuing his literary work.
 Many of Burke's personal papers and correspondence are housed at Pennsylvania State University's Special Collections Library.
-However, despite his stint lecturing at universities, Burke was an autodidact and a self-taught scholar.
+But despite his stint lecturing at universities, Burke was an autodidact and a self-taught scholar.

 In later life, his New Jersey farm was a popular summer retreat for his extended family, as reported by his grandson Harry Chapin, a popular singer-songwriter.
 Burke died of heart failure at his home in Andover, New Jersey, age 96.

 Persuasions and influences

-Burke, like many twentieth-century theorists and critics, was heavily influenced by the ideas of Karl Marx, Sigmund Freud, and Friedrich Nietzsche.
-He was a lifelong interpreter of Shakespeare and was also significantly influenced by Thorstein Veblen.
+Like many 20th-century theorists and critics, Burke was heavily influenced by Karl Marx, Sigmund Freud, and Friedrich Nietzsche.
+He was a lifelong interpreter of Shakespeare and also significantly influenced by Thorstein Veblen.
 He resisted being pigeonholed as a follower of any philosophical or political school of thought, and had a notable and very public break with the Marxists who dominated the literary criticism set in the 1930s.

 Burke corresponded with a number of literary critics, thinkers, and writers over the years, including William Carlos Williams, Malcolm Cowley, Robert Penn Warren, Allen Tate, Ralph Ellison, Albert Murray, Katherine Anne Porter, Jean Toomer, Hart Crane, and Marianne Moore.
-Later thinkers who have acknowledged Burke's influence include Harold Bloom, Stanley Cavell, J. Hillis Miller, Susan Sontag (his student at the University of Chicago), Erving Goffman, Geoffrey Hartman, Edward Said, René Girard, Fredric Jameson, Michael Calvin McGee, Dell Hymes and Clifford Geertz.
-Burke was one of the first prominent American critics to appreciate and articulate the importance of Thomas Mann and André Gide; Burke produced the first English translation of "Death in Venice", which first appeared in The Dial in 1924.
-It is now considered to be much more faithful and explicit than H. T. Lowe-Porter's more famous 1930 translation.
+Later thinkers who have acknowledged Burke's influence include Harold Bloom, Stanley Cavell, J. Hillis Miller, Susan Sontag (his student at the University of Chicago), Erving Goffman, Geoffrey Hartman, Edward Said, René Girard, Fredric Jameson, Michael Calvin McGee, Dell Hymes, and Clifford Geertz.
+Burke was one of the first prominent American critics to appreciate and articulate the importance of Thomas Mann and André Gide; he produced the first English translation of "Death in Venice", which first appeared in The Dial in 1924.
+It is now considered much more faithful and explicit than H. T. Lowe-Porter's more famous 1930 translation.

-Burke's political engagement is evident—A Grammar of Motives takes as its epigraph, ad bellum purificandum (toward the purification of war).
+Burke's political engagement is evident—A Grammar of Motives takes as its epigraph ad bellum purificandum ("toward the purification of war").

-American literary critic Harold Bloom singled out Burke's Counterstatement and A Rhetoric of Motives for inclusion in his book, The Western Canon.
+American literary critic Harold Bloom singled out Burke's Counterstatement and A Rhetoric of Motives for inclusion in his book The Western Canon.

 Beyond his contemporary influences, Burke took Aristotle's teachings into account while developing his theories on rhetoric.
 A significant source of his ideas is Aristotle's Rhetoric.
-Drawing from this work, Burke oriented his writing about language specifically to its social context.
-Similarly, he studied language as involving more than logical discourse and grammatical structure because he recognized that the social context of language cannot be reduced to principles of pure reason.
+Drawing from it, Burke oriented his writing about language specifically to its social context.
+Similarly, he studied language as involving more than logical discourse and grammatical structure because he believed the social context of language cannot be reduced to principles of pure reason.